Huỳnh Văn Cao

-Major General Huỳnh Văn Cao (26 September 1927 – 26 February 2013) was a major general in the Army of the Republic of Vietnam.
+Huỳnh Văn Cao (26 September 1927 – 26 February 2013) was a Major general in the South Vietnamese Army of the Republic of Vietnam (ARVN).

 Life

 In 1950, he graduated from Military school in Huế.
 He then attended College of Tactics and graduated in Hanoi in 1952.
 He went to the United States and attended Command and General Staff College and he graduated in 1958.

 He was the commander of the Army of the Republic of Vietnam (ARVN) 7th Division.
 He worked with Lieutenant Colonel John Paul Vann, most notably during the Battle of Ap Bac.

-He served as Senate First Vice President in the government of South Vietnam.
+In 1965 he was appointed as commander of the General Political Warfare Department which had been established in 1964 under the guidance of a Nationalist Chinese advisory team invited to South Vietnam several years earlier by President Ngo Dinh Diem.
+Cao, a onetime favorite of Diem, had survived the political turmoil of 1964 and 1965 through his various political connections, but neither Americans nor Vietnamese thought highly of his abilities, and he may have served only as a figurehead in his new assignment.